vincurekf/plaer/README.md

 - Run nw (or nw.exe on windows)
 - Enjoy!

-[Web2Executable](https://github.com/jyapayne/Web2Executable) - Excellent tool for building executable files
+[Web2Executable](https://github.com/jyapayne/Web2Executable) - Excellent tool for building executable files (only problem is that now compressed version of Plaer can't access audio files - the folder will be scanned, but audio wont load :/ )

 ## Known flaws
 When loading large files (~200mb) the app may become unresponsive or laggy.